-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 _______________________________________________________________________________

-Halogen Double Breasted Faux Fur Teddy Coat ($199; nordstrom.com)
+Halogen Double-Breasted Faux Fur Teddy Coat ($199; nordstrom.com)

 This season's most on-trend coat style is a cozy and plush teddy number like this one from Halogen.